telerik/winforms-docs/gridview/columns/pinning-and-unpinning-columns.md

 # Pinning and Unpinning Columns

 ## Pinning single column

 Columns in RadGridView can be pinned which will result in the pinned columns being anchored to the left or right side of the grid.
 To pin a particular column, set its __IsPinned__ property of the __Columns collection item__ to *True*.
 This will pin the column to the left size of RadGridView.
 In order to change the position where the column should be pinned you have to use the __PinPosition__ property of the particular column and choose a value from the provided enumeration.
 The code block below shows pinning the third column (called “FirstName) in the RadGridView:

-      	#_[C#] Pinning a single columns_
+#### Pinning a single columns

 {{source=..\SamplesCS\GridView\Columns\PinningAndUnpinningColumns.cs region=pinningColumns}}
 {{source=..\SamplesVB\GridView\Columns\PinningAndUnpinningColumns.vb region=pinningColumns}}